-(i) low-probability-of-intercept (LPI) [9],

-(ii) anti-jam receiving characteristic [73],

-- (iv) possibility of flexible random multiple accessing (spread spectrum multiple access, SSMA) without any controller [31], - (v) high resolutional ranging, etc. [9].
+- (i) low-probability-of-intercept (LPI) [9], - (ii) anti-jam receiving characteristic [73], - (iii)ability to share the limited frequency resource with other communication business [79], - (iv) possibility of flexible random multiple accessing (spread spectrum multiple access, SSMA) without any controller [31], - (v) high resolutional ranging, etc. [9].

-Instead of these remarkable advantages, however, some disadvantages on circuit complexity serious [72] and on of acquiring the desired signal [47] had difficulty been the SS systems from applying to the preventing civilian Thus in 1960's, SS systems had been researched commercial use. chiefly in the field of the military communication use for these reasons [7].
+Instead of these remarkable advantages, however, some disadvantages on circuit complexity [72] of acquiring the desired signal [47] had difficulty the SS systems from applying to the preventing Thus in 1960's, SS systems had been researched commercial use. chiefly in the field of the military communication use for these reasons [7].